Tuesday, September 18, 2007

 Sugarhouse

-This is a collection of pictures I have compiled in the last few years because I grew up in Sugarhouse.
-(You can also view the blog http://www.class45-a.blogspot.com/ about three teenagers from Sugarhouse who trained together in the Army Air Corps in WWII.)
-I lived near 2200 South 600 East and attended Columbus School located on 500 East, Irving Junior High in the heart of Sugarhouse and South High on State Street.
+This is a collection of pictures, mostly from the picture collection at the Utah Historical Society at the Rio Grande Depot, I have compiled in the last few years because I grew up in Sugar House.
+(You can also view the blog http://www.class45-a.blogspot.com/ about three teenagers from Sugar House who trained together in the Army Air Corps in WWII.)
+I lived near 2200 South 600 East and attended Columbus School located on 500 East, Irving Junior High in the heart of Sugar House and South High on State Street.
+Also look at: https://www.youtube.com/watch?v=P_arEtzRBPk for the Murray Stakes removal.

-This is Sugarhouse on 21st South and Highland Drive (11th East) looking east toward Parley's Canyon.
-Irving Jr. High School can be seen to the left and behind the top of the obelisk.
-The Utah State Prison is just beyond the point where 21st South disappears in the distance.
-To get an enlarged view of any picture in this blog just Left click anywhere in the picture and then use the scroll bars at the right and below the picture to see the entire picture.
+This is Sugar House on 21st South and Highland Drive (11th East) looking east toward Parley's Canyon.
+The old sugar/paper mill, in a previous picture, was located across Highland Drive from the Sugar House Obelisk where the Wasatch Service Station and Success Market are seen.
+Irving Junior High School can be seen to the left and behind the top of the obelisk.
+The Utah State Prison is just behind the middle of the Wasatch Service Station tower.
+(To get an enlarged view of this picture just Left click anywhere in the picture and then use the scroll bars at the right and below the picture to see the entire picture.)

 Close-up of the prison entrance.